yanfaingold/All_Projects/README.md

 • ExcelToJavaTable/ExcelToWordChart:

-- "history" = given to me by a certain CEO.
+- "history" = given to me by a certain CEO , project took 1 day.

 - user options = select the excel file , set the chart size , set the name of the word file that recieves the chart.